Invasive visual recording, similar to voyeurism, is essentially the statutory law against “creeping” or being a “Peeping Tom.”

 Attorney Michael J. Price is a committed and tireless advocates who will fight to get your charges dropped.
 His office is located in Georgetown, Texas, and he accepts cases throughout Williamson County and in the following counties of Bell County, Milam County, Lee County, Bastrop County, Travis County, and Burnet County, Texas.

-Call Law Office of Michael J. Price at (512) 354-1880 now and allow our attorney to provide a complete and thorough evaluation of your case at no charge to you.
+Call Price & Twine, PLLC at (512) 354-1880 now and allow our attorney to provide a complete and thorough evaluation of your case at no charge to you.
 Our consultations are confidential and are subject to no obligations.